zarthur/CSCC-Android-Mobile-Applications-Notes/week_10/readme.md

 longitude.
 To do this, we will rely on a *Geocoder*.
 The *Geocoder* is able to find latitude and longitude from a given address and return a list of results.
 We can use the first result to create a map marker and reposition the map to the latitude and longitude.
+We use the *clear()* method to remove any existing markers - this will be useful when we update the map when the address changes.

 With these changes, *ContactFragment* should include the following: